Inclusive Excellence Summer Research Experience

 About

-The Inclusive Excellence Summer Research Experience, facilitated by the Office for Graduate Diversity, focuses on the current challenges and opportunities for diversity in graduate education while providing an enriching and rigorous summer research experience to scholars from around the country.
+The Inclusive Excellence Summer Research Experience, facilitated by the Office for Graduate Diversity, focuses on the current challenges and opportunities for diversity in graduate education while providing an enriching and rigorous summer research experience to undergraduate students from around the country.
 The Inclusive Excellence Summer Research Experience is a fully funded 8-week summer research experience, professional development, and leadership training opportunity to develop the next generation of students from historically underrepresented backgrounds in graduate education.
-Our program pioneers in providing interdisciplinary and self-enrichment training to our scholars to aid in changing the structure of higher education to be more inclusive and diverse.
+Our program pioneers in providing interdisciplinary and self-enrichment training to our Inclusive Excellence Summer Research participants to aid in changing the structure of higher education to be more inclusive and diverse.

 Program Structure

-• 8 weeks at UC Berkeley in the Northern California Bay Area
+• 8 weeks at UC Berkeley in the San Francisco Bay Area

-• Professional development to understand the statistics and current challenges being faced by minoritized students in graduate education from individuals leading efforts to change them
+• understand the statistics and current challenges being faced by minoritized students in graduate education from individuals leading efforts to change them.

 • Personalized workshops on successful strategies and career paths from current graduate students and professionals from different underrepresented backgrounds at UC Berkeley